 1.3 Can I get clear title to the land/property?

-We purchase and/or provide listings for properties that have a clear, legal title.
-However, we always advise our clients to hire their own lawyer to represent their interests.
-When you make a purchase, the deed will be legally transferred from the previous owner's name to yours via a Notary Public and the property will be registered in your name in the Registry of Properties (see below for more details on the buying process)
+We always advise our clients to hire their own bilingual lawyer to represent their interests (we can make recommendations for several bilingual attorneys).
+Before you make a purchase, the appropriate paperwork must be gathered including an official "Solvency" document from the Property Registry's Office showing that the deed is free and clear and eligible to be transferred from the previous owner's name to yours.
+Once purchased, the property deed will be registered in your name in the notary, at the municipality, and with the Property Registry Office (see below for more details on the buying process).

 1.4 What is the buying process like?

 The purchase process can vary greatly depending on the parties involved.
 Closing can take as little as a week or up to a month plus depending on the circumstances of the property, buyer, and seller.